ghiculescu/ios-bootcamp/make-an-app-session-1.md

 Like the screenshot above, your Xcode app should now be running with the debugger connect.
 If any errors occur in the build, you can find them by looking in the Error Tab of the Navigator.

-## 1.1.3 What is all of this code that I've got already?
+## 1.1.3 What is all of this code?

 Hit **⌘+1** to go to the **Project Navigator** and click on ViewController.swift.
 This is an empty **UIViewController** subclass, and your first look at Swift code!